memgraph/docs/docs/database-functionalities/query-modules/implement-query-modules.md

 ```

 This example procedure creates a new vertex with the specified property and
-connects it to all existing vertex which has the same property with the same
+connects it to all existing vertices which have the same property with the same
 name.
 It returns one field called `created_vertex` which contains the newly
 created vertex.